Updated on October 24th, 2024 by Aristofanis Papadatos

 Its midstream and downstream businesses provide a strong buffer when natural gas prices decrease.
 Moreover, the company enjoys higher returns on its investments, as both its upstream and midstream divisions benefit from its investments in production growth projects.

-However, the price of natural gas decreased while the company also incurred increased operating costs.
-As a result, adjusted earnings-per-share declined 34%, from $1.54 to $1.01, though they exceeded the analysts’ consensus by $0.09.
-The company has beaten the analysts’ estimates in 15 of the last 17 quarters.
+Thanks to effective hedging, the average realized price of natural gas edged up from $2.27 to $2.28, despite a decrease in benchmark prices.
+Nevertheless, due to higher interest expense, earnings per share dipped 2%, from $1.01 to $0.99, though they exceeded the analysts’ consensus by $0.01.
+The company has beaten the analysts’ estimates in 18 of the last 21 quarters.

-The price of natural gas has bounced lately but it is still near its 2-year lows, primarily due to an abnormally warm winter weather, which has resulted in high inventories.
-In addition, the global gas market has somewhat absorbed the impact of the sanctions of western countries on Russia for its invasion in Ukraine.
+The price of natural gas has remained under suppressed since early last year, primarily due to an abnormally warm winter weather for two consecutive years, which has resulted in high inventories.
+In addition, the global gas market has absorbed the impact of the sanctions of western countries on Russia for its invasion in Ukraine.

 Growth Prospects

 National Fuel Gas pursues growth by increasing its natural gas production and expanding its pipeline network.
-The company has grown its earnings-per-share at an average annual rate of 7.2% since 2013.
-This is fairly improved over returns from years earlier thanks to the multi-year high price of natural gas and the company’s record production in 2022.
+The company has grown its earnings-per-share at an average annual rate of 4.4% since 2014.

 And the company has promising growth prospects ahead.